sdagg9/598APE-HW2/README.md

+# Peer Grading Instructions

+We've given a script to help with running the benchmarks: `./benchmark <benchmark_name>`.
+This should create a subdirectory for each benchmark with compile and program output and perf.stat for that benchmark for perf metrics.
+If the script does not work, please run each benchmark on your own!

+To run the following optimizations:
+* baseline: Run from the `main` branch.
+* OpenMP: Run from the `parallelization` branch.
+* PolyDivMod: Run from the `poly_div_mod` branch.
+* inverse multiplication instead of division: Run from the `inv_division` branch.
+* Bithacks: Run from the `bithacks!` branch

 # 598APE-HW2: Homomorphic Encryption

 This is a C implementation of a SHE scheme based on the [Fan-Vercauteren](https://eprint.iacr.org/2012/144) RLWE-based approach and [toy implementations in Python](https://bit-ml.github.io/blog/post/homomorphic-encryption-toy-implementation-in-python/).
 Your task is to build and run it, then consider performance improvements.